 The U.S. Forest Service in California recently suspended "wildland fire use" or management of a fire for resource benefits, but the National Park Service has not done so.
 Fire use is a key part of management at Yosemite; there are currently 11 active lightning-ignited fires burning in the park.
 There's a live view of Yosemite Valley online courtesy of the Yosemite Association.

-JULY 13 -- PALM SPRINGS, CA: Wildfires that have burned over 8,400 acres have forced the evacuation of dozens of homes in southern California, along with two campground evacuations near Palm Springs.
+CALIFORNIA RESIDENTS EVACUATEDJULY 13 -- PALM SPRINGS, CA: Wildfires that have burned over 8,400 acres have forced the evacuation of dozens of homes in southern California, along with two campground evacuations near Palm Springs.

 Soaring temperatures and dry conditions are making the firefighting difficult; three firefighters suffered heat exhaustion yesterday on a 5,000-acre fire on the edge of the San Bernardino National Forest.
 The Verbenia Fire, currently managed by McCormick's Type 2 team, is 10 miles northwest of Palm Springs, burning in grass and chaparral.
 It was 25 percent contained last night at 4,000 acres.
+Temperatures in the Riverside County area are expected to top 100 degrees today, according to an AP report.

 The Gatos Fire northwest of Coalinga is at 750 acres, and the Peterson Fire northeast of Fresno was at 150 acres last night.
 Extreme fire behavior was a problem yesterday on both fires.